Debt: The First 5,000 Years: Publication

 Intellectually, Graeber also saw himself as reconciling the traditions of Karl Marx and Marcel Mauss.
+In the book's 2013 afterword he notes that he "wanted to write the sort of book Mauss might have written."
 The Marxist tradition, as he puts it, is about seeing how all things fit into a totality based on exploitation, but as a perspective, it risks making its adherents into cynics overcome by powerlessness.
 Alternatively, in Graeber's description of the Maussian tradition of cooperativism, all social possibilities are present—including democracy, dictatorship, oligarchy, individualism, and communism at once—and reinforce rather than contradict each other.

 Debt was released in July 2011 and was a success for its publisher.
 By December, Debt was in its sixth printing, with growing demand.
 Its release coincided with "debt crisis" newspaper headlines for the United States Congress debt ceiling standoff and, two months later, Occupy Wall Street, in which the author was a major figure.
 Print sales outpaced ebook sales, and the former were especially popular in independent bookstores.
 When chain buyers hesitated at the author's obscurity and the book's intellectual and political content, Melville House opted for "underground" publicity through the Internet.
 Leading blogs, such as the economic blog Naked Capitalism, brought Debt enough visibility to catch the attention of mainstream outlets.
 The book was translated first to German, and subsequently into Spanish, French, Italian, Portuguese, Russian, Chinese, Dutch, and Slovenian.